fineract-academy/pages/index.md

 This is an <b>unofficial</b> site where I will share articiles about the Apache Fineract® and its structure and behaviour.
 This site is intended to share my knowledge about Apache Fineract® and to help new comers to onboard with Apache Fineract®.

-The official Apache Fineract® site can be here: <a target="_blank" ref="noreferrer" href="https://fineract.apache.org">Official Apache Fineract®</a>
+The official Apache Fineract® site can be found here: <a target="_blank" ref="noreferrer" href="https://fineract.apache.org">Official Apache Fineract®</a>

 # What is Apache Fineract®?